-(a) Records of acreage and production from the farming operation that show the exact location of each field for transitional, certified organic, buffer zone, and conventional acreage not maintained under an organic farming practice.

-- (b) Records of acreage and production applicable to the organic farming operation that: - fully disclose all activities and transactions of the organic farming operation in sufficient detail as to be readily understood and audited: - Contain a current on-site inspection report completed by an inspector as defined in the NOP standards; and - 3 Contain information pertaining to acreage not in production.
+- (a) Records specific (e.g., organic crop records) to the organic (certified organic or transitional) farming operation as stated in B(1), B (1)(b)2, the Example, and B (2) above.
+Examples of organic crop producer records are receipts and invoices of seeds and transplants, material application records, production records, field history records, harvest and storage records, and sales records. - (b) Records of acreage and production from the organic operation that show the exact location of each field for transitional, certified organic, buffer zone, and conventional acreage not maintained under an organic practice. - (c) Records of acreage and production applicable to the organic farming operation that: - 1 Fully disclose all activities and transactions of the organic farming operation in sufficient detail as to be readily understood and audited [see C(2)(a) above]; - Contain a current on-site inspection report completed by an inspector as defined in the NOP standards; and - Contain information pertaining to conventional or organic (certified organic and transitional) acreage not in production.

-D Certification and Accreditation Issues.
+D Organic Certification and Accreditation Issues.

 A certifying agency can deny, suspend, or revoke certification when the insured is not able to comply with the standards set forth in the NOP standards.

-The certifying agency will issue a:
+(1) If certification is:

-- (1) Denial of Certification.
-When a certification is denied on all or a portion of the insured's organic farming operation, the acreage or a portion of the acreage not certified cannot be insured under an organic farming practice. - (2) Suspended or Revoked Certification.
-When certification is suspended or revoked: - (a) Before the ARD, the acreage will be considered uninsurable under the organic farming practice. - (b) After the ARD, the organic acreage will remain insured for the remainder of the crop year under the reported practice for which it qualified at the time the acreage was reported; except in cases where the: - 1 Insured did not use organic farming practices; or - 2 Insured knowingly did not following good farming practices. - (c) The certified organic farming operation, or person(s) involved with the certified organic farming operation, whose certification has been revoked will be ineligible to receive insurance coverage under an organic farming practice for a period of five years following the date of such revocation. - (3) Denial of Accreditation of an Organic Certification Agency (Agent).
+(a) Denied on all or a portion of the certified organic farming operation, the acreage or a portion of the acreage not certified cannot be insured under an organic practice.
+If the suspension or revocation results in a change of practice for a Category C crop, a RO determined yield must be requested for the APH database as provided in [Sec 16].

+(b) Suspended or revoked:

+1 Before the ARD, the acreage will be considered uninsurable under the organic practice; however, it will be insured under the applicable conventional practice.

+- After the ARD, the organic acreage will remain insured for the remainder of the crop year under the reported practice for which it qualified at the time the acreage was reported.
+Any loss due to failure to comply with organic standards will be considered an uninsured cause of loss. - Suspended Certification.
+If the certification is suspended, the insured or certified farming operation or person involved with the certified organic farming operation for which the certification has been suspended will be ineligible to receive insurance coverage under an organic practice the following crop year, UNLESS the insured receives his/her eligibility for reinstatement letter.
+The insured or certified organic farming operation or person involved with the certified organic farming operation must provide a copy of the eligibility for reinstatement letter to the AIP.
+Refer to the NOP regulation for additional information regarding suspended certification. - (3) Revoked Certification.
+The insured or certified organic farming operation or person involved with the certified organic farming operation, whose certification has been revoked will be: - (a) Ineligible to receive insurance coverage under an organic practice for a period of at least five years following the date of such revocation. - (b) Eligible to insure the acreage under a conventional practice the following crop year, if all applicable requirements are met. - (4) AMS Denial of Accreditation of an Organic Certification Agency (Agent).

-When the Program Manager of Agriculture Marketing Service has reason to believe a certifying agency (agent) is not able to comply with the requirements of the OFPA and the NOP standards, i.e., compliance issues pertaining to the denial of accreditation, the insured must:
+When the Program Manager of Agriculture Marketing Service has reason to believe a certifying agency or certifying agent is not able to comply with the requirements of the OFPA and the NOP standards, i.e., compliance issues pertaining to the denial of accreditation, the insured must: